ThibautGery/docker-logging-example/article.md

 Fluentd will need the [fluent-plugin-parser](https://github.com/tagomoris/fluent-plugin-parser) in order to format a specific field a second time.
-I have package the image with it [here](https://hub.Docker.com/r/thibautgery/fluent.d-es)
+I have packaged the image with it [here](https://hub.Docker.com/r/thibautgery/fluent.d-es)

 We need to update the configuration :